LiveUI/docs.boostappstore.com/system-integrations/build-upload-integration.md

 # Build upload integration

-Boost can be integrated by literally any CI system due to it’s API based core.
+Boost can be integrated by literally any CI system due to its API based core.
 The whole system including all of the admin panel functionality is a REST API.
 Usually the easiest way to upload a build is to use a CURL request.
 Example curl requests are listed below.

 Curl requests